-Panting is a way for the cat’s body to adjust to physical changes.
-In other words, the cat may just be huffing and puffing to restore their breath.
+Panting can on rare occasions be a way for the cat’s body to adjust to physical changes.
+In other words, the cat may just be huffing and puffing to restore its breath.

 Young kittens, on the other hand, show more exertional panting.
 They would chase small objects or simply run around like crazy, making them plant for a short period.